Steinkraft Calcit Blattdünger Anwendung erklärt

 In the soil: Steinkraft Zeolith BODENKRAFT PUR stores water and releases it evenly to the roots — this buffers dry periods without the plant sending stress signals.

-What scientific studies and field trials are available?
+What scientific studies and field trials exist?

 The scientific basis spans three continents and over twenty crops:

 Colombia 2017–2018: UMID Colombia S.A.S.
-Crops: coffee, onions, pineapples, broccoli, lettuce, corn, passion fruit, Sacha Inchi.
+Crops: coffee, onion, pineapple, broccoli, lettuce, corn, passion fruit, Sacha Inchi.

 Africa 2026: Independent field trials with sugar cane — 46 to 49 percent more recoverable sugar with a single application four weeks before harvest.

-All study results in detail — in the global article with all studies.
+All study results in detail — in the Global Article with all studies.

-Which positionings and statements are scientifically verifiable?
+Which claims and statements are scientifically verifiable?

 The following statements are verifiable through independent field studies and laboratory analyses:

-- Yield increase: Yes — documented in Europe, Colombia, and Africa across more than twenty crops.
+• Yield increase: Yes — documented in Europe, Colombia, and Africa across more than twenty crops.

-- Improved fruit quality: Yes — higher dry matter content, better storability, higher Brix value in all studied crops.
+• Improvement of fruit quality: Yes — higher dry matter content, better storability, higher Brix value in all studied crops.

-- Reduced pesticide requirements: Yes — documented in several European trials, especially for grapevines.
+• Reduced pesticide requirements: Yes — documented in several European trials, especially for grapevines.

-- Improved water stress protection: Yes — through improved stomatal regulation and denser cell wall structure.
+• Improved water stress protection: Yes — through improved stomatal regulation and denser cell wall structure.

 Grünkraft Calcium improves nitrogen uptake by activating ammonium absorption and natural atmospheric nitrogen supply via leaf microorganisms.
 A reduction in nitrogen fertilizer use is documented in practical trials — specific reduction rates depend on location and crop.